Income gap after graduation

 New Zealand Union of Students' Associations president Daniel Haines, says the problem began at secondary school where career advisers had lower expectations of Maori and Pasifika.

-Next story in National: Ear-picking footage earns ban for TV3
+Next story in New Zealand: Ear-picking footage earns ban for TV3

 Copyright © 2014, Radio New Zealand